tianmuji/figma-restoration-mcp-vue-tools/README.md

 ### 🌐 Remote Version (Recommended)

-The easiest way to get started - no manual browser installation required!
+The simplest way to get started - zero configuration required!

 **Step 1**: Add the MCP server to your Cursor configuration (`~/.cursor/mcp.json`):